Vietnam.vn - Nền tảng quảng bá Việt Nam

 Deputy Prime Minister Le Thanh Long signed Decision No. 525/QD-TTg promulgating the Plan to implement Directive No. 29-CT/TW dated January 5, 2024 of the Politburo on universal education, compulsory education, adult literacy and promoting student streaming in general education by 2030.

 The plan aims to ensure that all people have fair and equal opportunities to access education in an open, diverse, flexible, interconnected, and modern education system.
-All citizens of the prescribed age are required to study to achieve the minimum level of education as prescribed by law and the State ensures the conditions for implementation.
+All citizens of the prescribed age are required to study to achieve the minimum level of education as prescribed by law and the State guarantees the conditions to do so.
 Complete basic literacy and move towards functional literacy for adults, especially ethnic minorities, women, and workers in disadvantaged areas.

 Increase the proportion of students studying vocational education programs, ensuring the supply of high-quality human resources.
-Comprehensively develop Vietnamese people, meeting the requirements of socio-economic development in the new era.
-Maximize the potential and creativity of each individual, creating a foundation for realizing the goal of a rich people, a strong country, democracy, fairness, civilization, a prosperous and happy country.
+Comprehensively develop Vietnamese people, meeting the requirements of socio -economic development in the new era.
+Maximize the potential and creativity of each individual, creating a foundation for realizing the goal of a rich people, a strong country, democracy, equality, civilization, a prosperous and happy country.

 For general education, firmly maintain the results of universal primary and secondary education; 75% of provinces and centrally run cities meet the standards of universal primary education level 3; 40% of provinces and centrally run cities meet the standards of universal secondary education level 3; 60% of provinces and centrally run cities meet the standards of universal secondary education level 2.

-The rate of attendance at the right age for primary school is 99.5%, for lower secondary school is 97%; the rate of completion of primary school at the right age is 99.7%, for lower secondary school is 99% and the rate of completion of high school is 95%; the rate of transition from primary school to lower secondary school is 99.5%, from lower secondary school to high school and other levels is 95%; 100% of primary school students study 2 sessions/day.
+The rate of attendance at the right age for primary school is 99.5%, for lower secondary school is 97%; the rate of completion of primary school at the right age is 99.7%, for lower secondary school is 99% and for upper secondary school is 95%; the rate of transition from primary school to lower secondary school is 99.5%, from lower secondary school to high school and other levels is 95%; 100% of primary school students attend two sessions per day.

 Strive for 100% of general education teachers to meet the standard qualifications trained according to the provisions of the Law on Education; strive for the number of private general education institutions to reach 5% and the number of students studying at private general education institutions to reach 5.5%.